-Our founder, Rose Skillman, has been gone for more than thirty years, but her unwavering advocacy for children lives on through the Skillman Foundation’s work and leadership in Detroit.
-For nearly a decade, that strong leadership came from Carol Goss, who steered the Foundation’s place-based work, the Good Neighborhoods Initiative.
-It continues through Tonya Allen, who became the Foundation’s sixth president on Jan.
+The unwavering advocacy of our founder, Rose Skillman, lives on through the Skillman Foundation and its leadership.
+Today, that strong leadership continues through Tonya Allen, who became the Foundation’s sixth president on Jan.
 1, 2014.
-Other former presidents of the Foundation include Leonard Smith, William Beckham, Kari Schlachtenhaufen and Rose Skillman herself.
+Former presidents of the Foundation include Carol Goss, Leonard Smith, William Beckham, Kari Schlachtenhaufen, and Rose Skillman herself.

 Rose and her husband, Robert Skillman, both born in Ohio, were married in Cincinnati in 1907.
 One of the early pioneers in the growth of the Minnesota Mining and Manufacturing Company, Robert served as the company’s sales representative for the eastern half of the country, developed 3M’s foreign sales in England and Europe, and became the company’s vice president and director.
 Following several initial years of struggle, the company flourished as continuous advances in technology led to the inventions of waterproof sandpaper, masking tape and Scotch tape.